The Hudson Valley Writers' Center was incorporated on August 5, 1988.

 The Center hosts over 40 readings by poets, fiction and non-fiction authors, and playwrights yearly, holds a monthly open mic night, offers up to 30 workshops weekly, arranges visits by writers to community sites for one-time interactions and residencies, and publishes chapbooks annually under its Slapering Hol Press imprint.

 In 1982, with the assistance of a Westchester Council of the Arts decentralization grant, Margo Taft Stever initiated the Sleepy Hollow Poetry series at the Warner Library in Tarrytown, New York.
 After many years, Stever and the founding board determined that establishing a writers' center would be a good idea.
+They found a home in the Philipse Manor Railroad Station in Sleepy Hollow, which they restored and got listed on the National Register of Historic Places.
 Since 1990, the Center has offered workshops of all genres.
-The center holds at least forty readings and eighty classes annually.
-From the outset, the mission of the Writers' Center has been to "advance the art and craft of writing."
+The center holds at least 40 readings and 80 classes annually.

 Margo Taft Stever launches the Sleepy Hollow Poetry Series (SHPS) at the Warner Library in Tarrytown.